European Air Transport (Belgium)

-European Air Transport N.V./S.A.
-(EAT) was a cargo airline headquartered in Brussels Airport (Building 4–5) and in Zaventem, Belgium, founded in 1971 and dissolved in 2010.
+European Air Transport N.V.
+(EAT in short) was a cargo airline based in Brussels Airport and headquartered in Zaventem, Belgium, founded in 1971 and dissolved in 2010.
 It expanded by contracting with DHL Worldwide Express in 1985, became a member of the DHL Group a year later, operating the DHL-branded parcel and express services in Europe.
 It became a part of the International Air Transport Association (IATA) in 1993.

-After 2002 the airline was owned by Deutsche Post with their takeover of DHL.

-In February 2010, European Air Transport Belgium was dissolved and merged with European Air Transport Leipzig.
+After 2002 the airline was owned by Deutsche Post after the takeover of DHL.
+In February 2010, EAT was dissolved and its operations merged into European Air Transport Leipzig.